The email deliverability guide to staying out of spam

 What affects your reputation

-Mailbox providers watch six signals:
+Mailbox providers watch seven key signals:

 How to check your reputation